Here are three ways to delete pages from a PDF using Python:

 Output

-As illustrated in the screenshot above, our output PDF has only 2 pages, page numbers 2 and 4.
+As illustrated in the screenshot above, our output PDF has only two pages, numbered 2 and 4.
 Page numbers 1, 3, and 5 have been deleted successfully.

 Method 2: Using PyPDF2

 The most popular library to use for simple operations is PyPDF2.
-If you are looking for a solution where you need to remove specific pages rather than range, then this is the approach you should go for.
+If you need to remove specific pages rather than a range, this is the approach to take.

 Output

-From the image above, it’s clear that we removed four pages from the PDF and only 1 page is remaining which is number 4.
+From the image above, it’s clear that we removed four pages from the PDF, and only one page remains, which is page 4.

 Method 3: Using pdfrw